Code-Institute-Submissions/hidden-gems/README.md

 In regards to the type of locations, I choose destinations that were mainly located outside.
 This was a choice influenced by the current covid-19 restrictions.

-I have also added a 404.html page to re-direct users to the home page, if 404 error occurs.
-This is create a better experience for all users, so they do not have to use the browser to navigate.
+I have also added a 404.html page to re-direct users to the home page, if a 404 error occurs.
+This creates a better experience for all users, so they do not have to use the browser to navigate.

 ### Future Features